Heavy snowstorm pounds Germany, upends travel - WTMJ

 In the Netherlands, snow blanketed much of the country, forcing the government to cancel a weekly crisis meeting to discuss the coronavirus pandemic.
 Train services were suspended and Amsterdam’s Schiphol Airport warned passengers of possible flight cancellations.

-National broadcaster NOS showed images of an early morning snowball fight involving locals and police on Amsterdam’s central Dam Square.
+National broadcaster NOS showed images of an early morning snowball fight involving residents and police on Amsterdam’s central Dam Square.

+The Dutch meteorological office KNMI raised its weather warning to code red for the whole country.

+Ciaran Fahey in Berlin, and Mike Corder in Wekerom, Netherlands, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.